larafilippone/Final-Project-Group-5/documentation/Gr-5_Filippone_Goldinger_Report.md

 from scraping_utils import get_amazon_product_data, scrape_amazon_product_description, scrape_data
 ...
 ```
-The graphical user interface is initialized in the main script by using the Tkinter library. `app = tk.Tk()` creates the window that can later be populated with different widgets.
+The graphical user interface is initialized in the main script by using the Tkinter library.
+The code snippet `app = tk.Tk()` creates the window that can later be populated with different widgets.
 The window size is dynamically adapted to the size of the computer screen.

 ``` python
 # Initialize the main application window using Tkinter